nathantorento/bay-transit-dashboard-web/README.md

 <!-- [![Preview Dashboard](https://img.shields.io/badge/Preview-dashboard.html-333?style=for-the-badge)](https://htmlpreview.github.io/?https://github.com/nathantorento/bay-transit-dashboard/blob/main/dashboard.html) -->

 ## Overview
-A lightweight, browser-based dashboard that displays real-time MUNI arrival times using data from the 511.org API.
+A lightweight, browser-based JS dashboard that displays real-time MUNI arrival times using data from the 511.org API.
 The app is designed to be large-text, high-contrast, and e-ink-friendly, while still supporting live countdowns and manual refreshes.
 This project started as a Python script that generated a static dashboard.html file.
 It has since evolved into a small JavaScript web app with live vs debugging mode to not max out API token limit and is optimized for a tablet or small screen set-up.

 > <b>Stack</b>: Vanilla JavaScript • HTML/CSS • 511.org API • JSON • Browser APIs